oliverwkim/oliverwkim.github.io/_posts/2019-07-26-Guide-to-Busia.md

 * A pair of flip flops to use in the shower and around the house.

 * [A silk sleeping bag liner](https://www.amazon.com/Friendly-Swede-Travel-Camping-Sleeping/dp/B016BUI130/ref=sr_1_5?keywords=sleeping+bag+liner&qid=1564141948&s=gateway&sr=8-5).
 If you ever go “camping” (the term IPA uses for spending a night out in the field) and are picky about cleanliness, these can be so helpful.
 They’re around $20, pack down to a small size, and can make an enormous difference in comfort.
-Trust me on this one.
 (Thanks to Chris Blattman for this tip.)

 * A small flashlight or headlamp for the inevitable blackouts.